ant-design/ant-design/components/layout/index.en-US.md

 ## Visualization rules

- Style of a navigation should conform to the its level.
+ Style of a navigation should conform to its level.

 - **Emphasis by colorblock**